GUY7777/SnozBot/README.md

 It will create the database and all the required tables within MySQL.

 #### Update your .env file
-Make sure to update yours database credentials and your bot token:
+Make sure to update your database credentials and your bot token:
 ```
 DISCORD_BOT_TOKEN=tokenhere
 DB_HOST=localhost